Periodic orbits and their gravitational wave radiations in $\gamma$-metric: Discussions and Conclusions

 Next, we studied the influence of the parameter $\gamma$ on the periodic orbits of a small particle around the central supermassive compact object.
 Each orbit is labelled by a distinct combination of $q$ [viz., $(z, w, v)$, described by \eqref{qradial}], $L$ [viz., $\epsilon$, described by \eqref{Lexpression}] and $E$ (only two of them are independent).
 Their numerical relations are plotted in Figs.\ref{qE1} and \ref{qL1} for several typical choices of $\gamma$.
 We shall consult these figures when selecting parameters for calculating those periodic orbits.

 With the help of the Euler-Lagrange equation [obtained from \eqref{Lagrangian}] and the equations of motion \eqref{EOM}, we arrive at the ODEs for determining the quantities $r(\lambda)$ and $\phi(\lambda)$ [cf., \eqref{ODEs1}].
 Without the loss of generality, we set the initial conditions as $\phi(\lambda=0)=0$, $r(\lambda=0)=r_1$ [cf. \eqref{apsidal}] and ${\dot r}(\lambda=0)=0$ in solving \eqref{ODEs1}.
-Treating the $\gamma=0.5$ case as our main example, we plot out the periodic orbits for different combinations of $q$, $E$, and $L$ in Figs.~\ref{periodic1} and \ref{periodic2}.
-Noticed that: (i) To get rid of the arbitrariness of $m$ (as mentioned earlier), these orbits are plotted out in the 2D coordinate $({\tilde x}, {\tilde y})$ with the two dimensionless variables defined by ${\tilde x} \equiv r/m \cos{\phi}$ and ${\tilde y} \equiv r/m \sin{\phi}$.
+Treating the $\gamma=0.5$ case as an example, we plot out the periodic orbits for different combinations of $q$, $E$, and $L$ in Figs.~\ref{periodic1} and \ref{periodic2}.
+Notice that: (i) To get rid of the arbitrariness of $m$ (as mentioned earlier), these orbits are plotted out in the 2D coordinate $({\tilde x}, {\tilde y})$ with the two dimensionless variables defined by ${\tilde x} \equiv r/m \cos{\phi}$ and ${\tilde y} \equiv r/m \sin{\phi}$.
 Similarly, in there we are considering the dimensionless forms of these parameters (e.g., $L/m$); (ii) As can be seen from \eqref{apsidal}, for a pair of given $q$ and $E$\textbackslash$L$, the corresponding $(m^{-1}L)$\textbackslash$E$ needs to be calculated numerically and then be inserted into \eqref{ODEs1} for further calculations.
 Clearly, only values of $(m^{-1}L)$ or $E$ that satisfy the resonance condition within numerical precision produce a trajectory compatible with the prescribed $q$.
-That is why we are showing several digits for $(m^{-1}L)$\textbackslash$E$ in these two figures.
+That is why we need to calculate $(m^{-1}L)$\textbackslash$E$ to certain digits (as pointed out earlier in this paper).
 Figs.~\ref{periodic1} and \ref{periodic2} reveal that the orbital morphology depends sensitively on $q$ [as anticipated from the physical interpretation of $(z,w,v)$] and on the chosen values of other parameters.
-Overall, the presence of the parameter $\gamma$ significantly alters the characteristics of the periodic orbits compared to a standard Schwarzschild BH.
+In addition, to better reflect the influence of $\gamma$ on trajectories, they are plotted out for various of $\gamma$ (including the Schwarzschild case) by setting $(z, w, z)=(4, 0, 3)$ and $\epsilon=0.9$ in Fig.\ref{periodic3}.
+Overall, the presence of the parameter $\gamma$ significantly alters the characteristics of the periodic orbits compared to a standard Schwarzschild case.